Investing in a Bear Market Using Sector Rotation

 The Next Strategy: Equity Sector Rotation

 Beyond the suggestions above, however, history has shown us that in an economic downturn there are certain industries or sectors which can actually perform quite well.
-By paying attention to which phase of the economic cycle we are in, and knowing which sector of the market performs best in that phase, active investors can take advantage of opportunities using sector rotation.
+By paying attention to which phase of the economic cycle we are in, and knowing which sector of the market performs best in that phase, active investors could take advantage of opportunities using sector rotation.

 Defensive sectors such as consumer staples, utility and health care stocks tend to outperform during a recessionary phase and should warrant particular attention in a bear market.
 These sectors are referred to as defensive because regardless of the economy and the amount of disposable income we have, certain expenditures are essential (health care, utility bills, consumer staples).
 Therefore, these companies provide a certain stability in an otherwise unstable market.